You are located in service: RWTH High Performance Computing (Linux)

 python3 -c "import scipy as sp; print(sp.version.version); sp.show_config()"

-When installing an updated version of NumPy/SciPy - wittingly or not wittingly but as a side effect of installing a package by python3 -m pip --user --upgrade MODULE - you can advise to use Intel MKL, as described in NumPy/SciPy Application Note by creating a '.numpy-site.cfg' file in your $HOME directory.
+When installing an updated version of NumPy/SciPy - wittingly or not wittingly but as a side effect of installing a package by python3 -m pip install --user --upgrade MODULE - you can advise to use Intel MKL, as described in NumPy/SciPy Application Note by creating a '.numpy-site.cfg' file in your $HOME directory.
 Note that pip may ignore this file by default and install a BLOB wheel, so force it by '--no-binary' flag:

 cat $HOME/.numpy-site.cfg